Our Vans: Ford Transit Connect Sport

 That said, I've been very impressed with the Transit Connect Sport.
 It's easy to drive, comfortable and turns heads with its eye-catching Frozen White paintwork and bodykit.
 Running costs are also affordable, with a half laden van returning mpg in the high-40s.
 That puts this small van in the same fuel bracket as a compact family car.

-« Earlier: A site for sore eyes - what's the Transit Connect Sport like as a builder's van?
-Later: Final thoughts on the Ford Transit Connect Sport »
+« Earlier: The van of the crowd Later: A site for sore eyes - what's the Transit Connect Sport like as a builder's van? »

 Updates